Planning to recruit for values

-Workplace culture is the character and personality of your organisation.
-It's made up of your organisation's leadership, values, traditions and beliefs, and the behaviours and attitudes of the people in it.
-It offers a sense of shared identity and influences what people think or do.
+Workplace culture is the character and personality of your organisation made up of, your organisation's leadership, values, traditions and beliefs, and the behaviours and attitudes of the people in it.

-Having a positive workplace culture is vital to delivering high quality care and support.
-It also helps you to recruit and retain like-minded and talented people.
+A positive workplace culture is vital to delivering high quality care and support and contributes to recruiting and retaining like-minded and talented people.

-Open recruitment is the removal of any unfair barriers preventing the employment of people from all kinds of backgrounds.
+An open recruitment process is the removal of any unfair barriers preventing the employment of people from all kinds of backgrounds.
 It allows employers to fill skills gaps that exist throughout the whole workforce (including roles that don’t involve direct care).